kvtemadden/portfolio/README.md

 ### Navigation Bar
 The navigation bar is a dark theme, pulled from Bootstrap, and is responsive to device size.

-If a user is on a page, the link that links to that page (e.g. if you're on the About page then the About text in the navigation bar) will display in a lighter colour to the other links in the navigation bar.
+If a user is on a page, the link that links to that page (e.g. if you're on the About page then the About text in the navigation bar) will display in a lighter colour to the other links in the navigation bar and display with a border bottom.

-I also styled the "Kate" text in the top left so that it looked a little bit different to everything else and acted as a kind of logo.
+I've also added in a logo for my site, which is also shown in the favicon.
+Clicking the logo will take you back to the index page.

 ### Sticky footer
 As a bonus, I took inspiration from the Bootstrap sticky footer bar but I centred the text instead.
 This is constantly in display on all devices and there is always a 10px gap between the content on the page and the footer when the user scrolls to the bottom of the page.